metablaster/WindowsFirewallRuleset/Readme/NetworkTroubleshooting.md

 ## I have game multiplayer issues

-If your problem is MMO gaming (online multiplayer), LAN multiplayer, [Hotseat](https://en.wikipedia.org/wiki/Hotseat_(multiplayer_mode)) and similar then you must make sure your router NAT translation is properly configured.
+If your problem is MMO gaming (online multiplayer), LAN multiplayer, [Hotseat](https://en.wikipedia.org/wiki/Hotseat_(multiplayer_mode)) and similar then you must make sure your router NAT settings are properly configured.

 Log in to your router and find "NAT" settings, possible options are: